GurkNathe/Pathfinding-Algorithms/README.md

 While an algorithm isn't running:

+- Press "B" to go to previous algorithm in list
+- Press "N" to go to next algorithm in list
 - Press "Q" to exit
 - Press "C" to clear grid
 - Left click to place Start, then End, then Obstacles